moschiel/buildroot_external_example/README.md

    git submodule update --init
    ```

-   The next steps (2 to 4) are for creating your external custom configuration (defconfig)
+   The next steps (2 to 3) are for creating your external custom configuration (defconfig)

    If you already have a external custom configuration (defconfig) that you want to use, do the following:
    - place the defconfig file in `extern/configs`
-   - in `variables.sh`, update the parameter `CUSTOM_DEFCONFIG_NAME` with the defconfig name
+   - in `variables.sh`, update the parameter `CUSTOM_DEFCONFIG_NAME` with the defconfig file name
-   - go to step 5
+   - go to step 4

-3. **Set up the default predefined configuration**
+2. **Set up the default predefined configuration**

    Buildroot supplies many predefined configurations (defconfigs)